 Ouachita Little Theatre

 Enjoy the talents of local actors and directors in productions throughout the year.
-Performed in the restored Lyric Theater on Mena Street.
+Performed in the restored Lyric Theater at 610 Mena Street.

 Mini train offers panoramic views from atop Rich Mountain and Queen Wilhelmina Park.
 Open seasonally Memorial Day through Labor Day.